jks-prv/KiwiSDR/README.md

 ### Status

 Give the live receivers a try at the links above.
-You'll need a recent version of a modern web browser that supports HTML5.
 The web interface works, with some problems, on mobile devices.
 But there is no mobile version of the interface yet.
+The mobile apps listed above provide good alternatives.

 A second generation device, the [KiwiSDR 2](https://forum.kiwisdr.com/index.php?p=/discussion/2986/kiwisdr-2-prototypes-working/p1), is now in production.

 ### Objectives

-We wanted to design an SDR that provides certain features, at a low price point, that we felt weren't covered by current devices.
+We wanted to design an SDR that provides certain features that we felt weren't covered by current devices.
 The SDR must be web-accessible and simple to setup and use.
 We also wanted to provide a self-contained platform for experimentation with SDR and GPS techniques.
 The TDoA extension is an example.

 Most importantly, we wanted to see a significant number of web-enabled, wide-band SDRs deployed in diverse locations world-wide because that makes possible some really interesting applications and experiments.
-Over 700 Kiwis are publicly available currently.
+Over 800 Kiwis are [publicly available](http://rx.kiwisdr.com) currently.

+### Hardware

+The KiwiSDR 2 consists of the Kiwi board and BeagleBone Green (software pre-installed) in a metal case, with GPS antenna, recovery sd card and a self-test cable (see [kiwisdr.com](http://www.kiwisdr.com/)).
+An optional external SDR protection circuit and MW band filter are available.

 ### Operation

-Users can purchase just the KiwiSDR board or a complete unit consisting of the board, BeagleBone Green (software pre-installed), enclosure, and GPS antenna (see [here](http://www.kiwisdr.com/)).
-The software will try to automatically open up an incoming port through whatever Internet firewall/router may exist on the local network, but the user may have to perform this step manually.
-A reverse proxy service is available.

 An antenna solution must be provided.
 An adequate power supply (e.g. 5V @ 2A) will also be required.
+And of course a wired Ethernet network connection.
+Inexpensive Ethernet-to-WiFi adapters can also be used.

-Four channels of audio and waterfall streamed over the Internet 24/7 requires about 30 GB per month.
-This is a common cap for many residential broadband plans.
-An automatic dynamic-DNS system is already part of the software so a web link to the SDR is immediately available with no configuration.
-Of course the system can be configured to only allow connections from the local network and ignore Internet connection requests.
+A reverse proxy service is enabled by default.
+So the Kiwi is immediately available at [(serial_number).proxy.kiwisdr.com](http://serial_number.proxy.kiwisdr.com).
+Other network configuration modes are available.
+Such as using a user-owned domain name, DDNS/DUC, fixed IP address etc. Of course the system can be configured to only allow connections from the local network and ignore Internet connection requests.

 ### Web interface and built-in signal decoder screenshots: